Edge-Hill-Univeristy-Web/container-deployment-scripts/README.md

 - `deploy.bat` (Windows)
 - `deploy.sh` (Unix : Mac and Linux)

+## Requirements
+- Docker Desktop - this will also have to be running on the machine.

 ## Instructions

 1. Selected the correct script above that is compatible with your operating system.